Free Web Hosting

 This offer includes one top-level domain name free of charge!

-Unless you like their subdomain and their forced branding (injected ads), we DO NOT recommend Squarespace, Wix, Webs, Weebly or similar free website builders.
+Unless you like their subdomain and their forced branding (injected ads), we DO NOT RECOMMEND Squarespace, Wix, Webs, Weebly or similar, often hugely advertised free website builders.
 They offer quick visual results, but are really not worth their long-term costs.
+Websites based on these services, in our experience, tend to be short-lived and vanish quickly.
+If you want your website to vanish and disappear forever a year or two after publication, use one of these services.
+Otherwise, we only recommend one from our review list above.